andrewfallin/Team-Teamwork-CSStructural/README.md

 • Local method references are the number of methods called from the same class [4] Matt

-• Number of casts
+• Number of casts Ben

 • Maintainability Index measures how maintainable the source code is.
+Ben

 ## Team Members